 - It provides access to all the plants more easily.

 - It takes up room so we didn't have to invest in even more plants.

 - It used up some of the ton of concrete we had from tearing up the old driveway pad.

-Plus, I really like how it looks!
-And little kids LOVE to walk through the garden path.
+Plus, I really liked how it looked!
+And all little kids who visited LOVED to walk through the garden path.

 Garage & Side Borders

 We added this garage a few years after converting the attached garage into living space.
 On the side of the house is an easy-to-maintain Bearded Iris border.
 I'm not a huge fan of Bearded Iris, but the previous owners had a ton of them that I was just able to move - free plants are a good thing!

 To the right of the garage is another almost easy-care (minus the Quince...) border with a few more iris, two free Quince bushes (another that I won't plant again, even though I love their early blossoms), and three Escallonia 'Apple Blossom' that have sweet small pink blossoms covering the plant in May and June, but are only marginally hardy here.
 This protected area next to the garage (western exposure) is the only place they've thrived here.

 I have written long and lovingly about our vegetable garden, which when planted fully provided our produce all summer long and much of our winter produce through preserving.